 Students are ingrained to think a percentage ending in ".5" will be rounded to the nearest whole number.
 I only round to the nearest whole number if a student has at least a ".9."
 This is my practice and I have done this for numerous years.
 I have no intention of changing it.
-If you desire a better grade, you will have to earn it.
+If you desire a better grade, earn it.